A Christian, intra-religious translating dictionary

 external sex organs, and do have XX chromosomes in cells throughout their body.

 Others feel themselves to be a male, do have male external sex organs, and do have XY chromosomes in cells throughout they body.

-However, in rare circumstances, people will identify themselves as being of
+- identify themselves as being of

 Some will describe having a permanent feeling of being a woman trapped in a

 man's body, or vice versa.
 This is sometimes described as having a male brain in

 a female body, or vice-versa.
 They can become profoundly depressed.
 Their